 “No, really, it will take a while to write the letter, and I think I might do a little Christmas shopping afterwards, too.
 You can just go ahead so you’re not up too late.”

 “Dear Avrille, I’m the Astronomy teacher!
 I’m used to being up late!”
 Lavinia laughed.
 “But, perhaps you’re right.
-There are a few things I wanted to get done before bed… Not to mention I still have an absolute mountain of essays to mark.”
+There are a few things I wanted to get done before bed, not to mention I still have an absolute mountain of essays to mark.”

 I nodded in mutual understanding.
 “I bet.
 I was helping Professor Snape with his yesterday.
 We spent four hours at least, and there were still piles left.”

 Lavinia made a face.
-“I feel terrible for you; stuck in the dungeons with him for four hours!
+“I feel terrible for you, being stuck in the dungeons with him for four hours!
 Must just bore you to death!”

 I gave a little non-committal shrug for a response.
 Nope, I was definitely not going to tell Lavinia where I was headed after this.

 “Still,” Lavinia continued on, “I have to admit he did turn out to be a rather nice dancer, and it was very classy of him to pry Lockhart off of you like that.
-I just don’t know what drove him to do it… I mean, Severus doesn’t dance at the Solstice Balls, at least not at the four or so I’ve seen since I started teaching here.”
+I just don’t know what drove him to do it.
+I mean, Severus doesn’t dance at the Solstice Balls, at least not at the four or so I’ve seen since I started teaching here.”

-Just then Madam Puddifoot returned with our drinks, and I was able to hide my red face in my steaming mug.
-I had no idea Severus didn’t dance at the balls.
-I had just assumed that he did once in a while.
+Just then Madam Puddifoot returned with our order, and I was able to hide my red face in my steaming mug.
+I’d had no idea Severus didn’t dance at the balls.
+I had just assumed that he must once in a while, like everyone else.
 So what exactly had made him come dance with me?

 “So, you mean, he’s never danced before?”
 I asked casually.

 “Yeah …” I said offhandedly, lost in my own thoughts.
 Was there a remote chance Severus thought of me as more than just an apprentice?
 If he never danced whatsoever, why did he go to so much trouble to tell off Lockhart for being too familiar with me?
 Could he possibly have been jealous?

-Having thoroughly depressed myself, I tuned back into Lavinia who was trying to ascertain my opinions on the latest skin creams.
+Having thoroughly depressed myself, I tuned back into Lavinia, who was trying to ascertain my opinions on the latest skin creams.

 “It’s just that having to teach at midnight all the time really takes a toll on my complexion,” she was musing.

-After a few more minutes of shallow girl talk, Lavinia greatly surprised me by remarking, “It never ceases to amaze me how this place hasn’t changed at all since I used to come here on Hogsmeade weekends.”
+After a few more minutes of shallow girl talk, Lavinia surprised me by remarking, “It never ceases to amaze me how this place hasn’t changed at all since I used to come here on Hogsmeade weekends.”